CS-intro-with-Python/cs-project-2025-hasan2oo6/README.md

 ## Features

-Describe the main features the application performs.
+Automatically generates Codeforces-style practice contests

+Uses Codeforces API to check solved problems for each user

-Filters out previously solved tasks and selects only unsolved ones.
+Filters out solved problems and selects only unsolved ones

+Filters problems by rating range (difficulty)

-Allows choosing problem tags (e.g., dp, graphs, math) for targeted practice.
+Filters problems by tags (topics like dp, graphs, math)

-Supports rating-range filtering (e.g., 1200–1700).

-Randomly generates a contest of any desired size (e.g., 5–10 problems).
+Supports multiple users in one contest (group practice)

+Displays contest standings using Codeforces submissions

-Produces direct links to all selected Codeforces problems.
+Provides direct links to all selected Codeforces problems

-Works for one user or multiple users (team practice).
+Useful for competitive programming training and exam preparation

+Saves time compared to manual problem selection

 ## Git